-Supplemental Funding and Exception to Policy (ETP) Requests
+Exception to Policy (ETP) Requests

-Requests for Supplemental Funding may be requested if a program needs extra funds to aid in student outcomes.
-The request for supplemental funding or ETP must be in writing on your fiscal agent's letterhead.
+Exceptions to policy may be made if the policy appears to be too restrictive for the program to aid in student outcomes.
+The request for an ETP must be in writing on your fiscal agent's letterhead.
 It should also include:

-- Addressing requests to the OAE Executive Director. - What do you need an exception to? - How much funding (if any) do you need? - Justification- The "Why" and the "How to mitigate risks to the exception" (if any).
+- Addressing requests to the OAE Executive Director. - What policy do you need an exception to? - Justification- The "Why" and the "How to mitigate risks to the exception" (if any).